younggraham-t/blackjack-rust/README.md

-# blackjack-rust
+# Blackjack Written in Rust
-a simple blackjack game written in Rust for my CSC3320 class
+a simple blackjack web app written in Rust for my CSC3320 class